PESEL: Checksum calculation

 The checksum is the last digit of result of the above expression subtracted from 10.
-If this last digit is 0 then the checksum is 0.
+If this last digit is 0, then the checksum is 0.

-If the result of the last operation is not equal to the last digit (K) of a given PESEL, the PESEL is incorrect.
+If the result of the last operation is not equal to the last digit (K) of a given PESEL, then the PESEL is incorrect.
 This system works reliably well for catching one-digit mistakes and digit swaps.